MrChe/paint-shop-problem/README.md

 node run build
 ```

-8. Run the `index.js` file inside the just generated `build` folder and use stdin to specify the path to a file with a set of customer requirements (look at the examples folder)
+8. Run the `index.js` file inside the just generated `build` folder and use stdin to specify the path to a file with a set of customer requirements (look at the `data` folder)

 ```
 node build/index < path_to_file